xitu/gold-miner/article/2021/a-case-for-compile-to-javascript-interface-frameworks.md

 These frameworks compile languages that are optimized for declarative user interface design into native JavaScript.
 Because they are compiled and do not need a huge runtime library, they are much smaller.

 There are two main types of compile to JavaScript user interface frameworks.
-Some use JavaScript for actual logic, like [Svelte](https://svelte.dev/) and [Solid](https://github.com/solidjs/solid)*, and others use an entirely different language that typically does more than just declarative markup, like [Elm](https://elm-lang.org/) and [Mint](https://www.mint-lang.com/).
+Some use JavaScript for actual logic, like [Svelte](https://svelte.dev/) and [Solid](https://github.com/solidjs/solid), and others use an entirely different language that typically does more than just declarative markup, like [Elm](https://elm-lang.org/) and [Mint](https://www.mint-lang.com/).
 We will primarily focus on frameworks like Svelte in this article.
 Now let's look at why to use these frameworks.

-*Solid can be considered a runtime framework, but because it uses compiling to optimize code a lot, I consider it a compile to JS framework for this article.
+> Solid can be considered a runtime framework, but because it uses compiling to optimize code a lot, I consider it a compile to JS framework for this article.

-#### Compiled JavaScript is fast
+## Compiled JavaScript is fast

 Many frameworks that are compiled, especially newer ones, are much faster and lighter than runtime frameworks.